rgamba/tonic/README.md

 # tonic
 Fast and powerful PHP templating engine that compiles down to native PHP code.
+## Changelog
+* 19-03-2015 - 2.0.0 - IMPORTANT update.
+The syntax of most structures has changed slightly, it's not backwards compatible with previous versions.
 ## Usage
 Using Tonic is pretty straight forward.
 ```php